mario-baptista/cogsi2526-1211265-1250525-1250204/CA3/Part2/README.md

 ```

 Key changes:
+- Custom SSH key configuration: Uses `~/.ssh/id_rsa_vagrant` private key and copies the public key file to VMs without embedding in Vagrantfile.
 - Two VMs defined: "db" (started first) and "app".
 - DB VM has IP 192.168.33.12 and a synced folder for H2 data persistence.
 - App VM has port forwarding for the REST API and IP 192.168.33.11.
-- Each VM runs the provision script and automation script with specific environment variables.
+- Each VM copies the custom SSH public key and runs provision/automation scripts with specific environment variables.
 - Order ensures db VM starts before app VM to avoid timing issues.

 ### Step 3: Update Provision Script